SEN School Offer

 5. What specialist services and support are available at or accessed by the school?

 The school receives support from the Educational Psychology service and SENAAT (Special Educational Needs and Advisory Team).
-We also receive support from Wirral Autism Spectrum Condition service.
-We can access support from outreach services from Elleray Park School and Gilbrook School.
+We also receive support from Wirral Autism Spectrum Condition service, Elleray Park Outreach for Autism and Gilbrook Outreach for behavioural support.

 We can make referrals to CAMHS (Child and Adolescent Mental Health Service), SaLT (Speech and Language Therapy Service), Leapfrog (counselling), bereavement services or any other county service which is appropriate to your child’s need.

-Health provision includes school nurse, occupational therapy, CAMHs.
+Health provision includes school nurse, occupational therapy, CAMHs, vision support service.

 6. What training are the staff supporting children with SEND had or having?

-- All staff have received training in Team Teach, which is a behaviour support system aimed at de-escalating behaviours and dealing with more extreme behaviours.
+- Named staff have received training in Team Teach, which is a behaviour support system aimed at de-escalating behaviours and dealing with more extreme behaviours.

 - All teachers have received training in Autism.